Lesson

 Purpose and Context

 Plastics have become an important part of our daily lives.
 Early on, when synthetic polymers were first being invented in the first half of the 1900s, people considered them to be miracle materials.
 This is because they could be molded into and dyed any shape and color but they also had properties that natural materials like wood, metal, and glass didn’t have.
-But over the years, the flaws of plastic were gradually uncovered.
+Over the years, the flaws of plastic were gradually uncovered.
 Now, we wonder how people thought it could ever be a good idea to make a polymer that nature can’t “digest.”

 As we come up with solutions to the plastic problem, we will need to develop alternative materials, processes and systems that keep human and planetary health in mind.
 We’ll also need to make sure that the solutions are accessible and affordable for everyone.
 And on top of that, we’ll need to think ahead about the problems our solutions might create in the future.